apiman/apiman/README.md

 ## Building apiman

-####Note: If you're using JDK 7 or earlier, please allocate additional memory for Maven to its work within your user profile:
+####Note: If you're using JDK 7 or earlier, please allocate additional memory within your user profile to allow Maven to do its work:

 	Linux/OS X:
 		export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=256M"